simonrenger/matze-csharp/readme.md

 - A writer class which allows to write the generated grid to any provided (if provided) stream
 - A command line tool to run the library and test it.
 [More information at its repository](#)

+This project supports .Net Framework 4.x and was mainly developed with .netcore 2.2

 ## Algorithms

 - Recursive Backtracking